barkanu/SEATorqueControlBenchmarking/README.md

 This repository includes all the necessary files to re-run the experiments and simulations presented in the following paper.

-Ugurlu et al., "Benchmarking Torque Control Strategies for a Torsion based Series Elastic Actuator," Under Review
+Ugurlu et al., "Benchmarking Torque Control Strategies for a Torsion based Series Elastic Actuator," Under Review Please see the supplementary file ram20atk_Supp.pdf, provided in "Documents" folder.

 # User Manual: Simulations via Compliant Joint Toolbox
 Please follow these steps: